How to Prepare for a College Alumni Interview

 Demonstrating interest helps colleges understand you’re likely to choose the school if you’re accepted.
 Mark J. Drozdowski, a professor at John Hopkins University and a University of Pennsylvania alumnus, said Penn alumni interviewed 96% of first-year applicants last year.

-Many of the nation’s top colleges, including most Ivy League schools, offer alumni interviews.
-Here’s a list of the top schools offering alumni interviews:
+Many of the nation’s top colleges, including most Ivy League schools, offer interviews, often with alumni, educational counselors, or admissions officers.
+Here’s a list of the top schools:

-These are just some of the top schools offering alumni interviews.
-Always check the websites of the schools you apply to and see if they offer alumni interviews or if you need to request one.
+These are just some of the top schools offering interviews.
+Always check the websites of the schools you apply to and see if they offer interviews or if you need to request one.
+Note also that many schools do not offer interviews on campus.

-College interviews with alumni are often lighter and breezier than if you were to interview with an admissions officer.
-Still, you want to ensure you’re bringing your best on interview day.
-These tips for college interviews with alumni will help you put your best foot forward!
+You’ll want to ensure you’re bringing your best on interview day.
+These college interview tips will help you put your best foot forward!

 Wait for The School to Contact You About an Interview

-It can be really tough to wait to see if you’ll be offered an interview or not but many schools ask that you don't contact the admissions office about an interview.
+It can be tough to wait to see if you’ll be offered an interview, but many schools ask that you don't contact the admissions office about an interview.
 Wait for them to contact you.
 In the meantime, you can look up the interview process on the school’s website to get an idea of what to expect.

 However, you should double-check that you don’t need to schedule an interview yourself.
 If you do need to request an interview, there’s still a chance an interviewer may not be available for you.